tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ### A Pure FRP Solution

-We can remove this dependency, making our event stream a 'closed system', by introducing a `scan` operator on the stream to accumulate the state using a pure function.
+We can remove this dependency on mutable state, making our event stream a pure 'closed system', by introducing a `scan` operator on the stream to accumulate the state using a pure function.
 First, let's define a type for the state that will be accumulated by the `scan` operator.
 We are concerned with the position of the top-left corner of the rectangle, and (optionally, since it's only relevant during mouse-down dragging) the offset of the click position from the top-left of the rectangle:
 ```typescript